Benzylamine

-Benzylamine is an organic chemical compound with the condensed structural formula C6H5CH2NH2 (sometimes abbreviated as PhCH2NH2 or BnNH2).
+Benzylamine, also known as phenylmethylamine, is an organic chemical compound with the condensed structural formula C6H5CH2NH2 (sometimes abbreviated as PhCH2NH2 or BnNH2).
 It consists of a benzyl group, C6H5CH2, attached to an amine functional group, NH2.
 This colorless water-soluble liquid is a common precursor in organic chemistry and used in the industrial production of many pharmaceuticals.
 The hydrochloride salt was used to treat motion sickness on the Mercury-Atlas 6 mission in which NASA astronaut John Glenn became the first American to orbit the Earth.

 Manufacturing

 Benzylamine can be produced by several methods, the main industrial route being the reaction of benzyl chloride and ammonia.
 It is also produced by the reduction of benzonitrile and reductive amination of benzaldehyde, both done over Raney nickel.

-It was first produced accidentally by Rudolf Leuckart in the reaction of benzaldehyde with formamide in a process now known as the Leuckart reaction, a general process in which reductive amination of aldehydes or ketones yields the corresponding amine.
+It was first produced accidentally by Rudolf Leuckart in the reaction of benzaldehyde with formamide in a process now known as the Leuckart reaction.

 Biochemistry

 Benzylamine occurs biologically from the action of the N-substituted formamide deformylase enzyme, which is produced by Arthrobacter pascens bacteria.
 This hydrolase catalyses the conversion of N-benzylformamide into benzylamine with formate as a by-product.
 Benzylamine is degraded biologically by the action of the monoamine oxidase B enzyme, resulting in benzaldehyde.